Registration FAQs

 These are generally caps on the number of credits that can be counted toward the JD degree.
 Even if a course cannot count toward the JD, it will still appear on your transcript if it was taken at or through the University of Pittsburgh.

-Students who are attempting to register for a course that is full should not contact faculty members for permission to register.
-In order to register for classes that are full, you must request permission by emailing lawreg@pitt.edu.
-In the email, please include your PeopleSoft ID, course title and 4-digit catalog number.
+Students attempting to register for a full course should not contact faculty members for permission.
+To register for full classes, you must request permission by emailing lawreg@pitt.edu beginning at noon the day before the last day of the add/drop period.
+In the email, please include your PeopleSoft ID, course title, and 4-digit catalog number.
 If permission is granted, you will be issued a Permission Number via email, which you will enter when you add the course.

 After open enrollment ends, you may only withdraw from or drop a course with the permission of the Vice Dean or Dean of Students.
-To obtain permission, please send an email to the Vice Dean or Dean of Students with a copy to lawreg@pitt.edu.
+To obtain permission, please email the Vice Dean or Dean of Students, with a copy to lawreg@pitt.edu.
 In the email, explain the circumstances surrounding your request.
-If a request for a monitored withdrawal is approved, the University charges no fee for processing the request.
+If a request for a monitored withdrawal is approved, the University charges no processing fee.
 If special circumstances exist and a request to drop a class is approved, then the University will charge a late add/drop fee.

-All externships are departmental consent and require a permission number for registration.
-Students who are attempting to register for an externship, should email to lawreg@pitt.edu after their externship has been approved.
-Make sure to include the catalog and course numbers as well as your PeopleSoft number in your email.
+All externships require departmental consent and require a permission number for registration.
+Students who are attempting to register for an externship should email lawreg@pitt.edu after their externship has been approved.
+Make sure to include the catalog and course numbers, as well as your PeopleSoft number, in your email.
 The permission number(s) will be emailed to you.

-The journal editors will submit a list of students each semester to the Registrar’s Office and the Registrar’s Office will register students for the course.
+The journal editors will submit a list of students each semester to the Registrar’s Office, and the Registrar’s Office will register students for the course.
 Journal credits do count towards the 18-credit maximum per semester and are also subject to the cap on activities for credit.
-In the case of joint degree students who are primary registered in their graduate career, the journal credit will be added to their graduate career registration.
-Any credit cap imposed by the primary school for that term will be in effect and the student will be responsible for any tuition charges resulting from the registration.
+For joint-degree students who are primarily registered in their graduate career, the journal credit will be added to their graduate career registration.
+Any credit cap imposed by the primary school for that term will apply, and the student will be responsible for any tuition charges resulting from the registration.
 Journal credits cannot be deferred to avoid additional tuition charges; however, students may, with the journal’s permission, work on a journal without receiving academic credit.

-TA’s receive one credit per semester.
-Faculty supervisors will submit a list of students at the beginning of each semester to the Registrar’s Office and the Registrar’s Office will then add the course to student registrations.
+TAs receive one credit per semester.
+Faculty supervisors will submit a list of students at the beginning of each semester to the Registrar’s Office, and the Registrar’s Office will then add the course to students' registrations.
 TA training credits do count towards the 18-credit maximum per semester.

-Except for the first semester of your first year, you are required to meet with your advisor once each semester and to have your advisor sign a designated form which the Vice Dean will email to you in advance of any scheduled meetings.
-You are then required to submit that form through the Docusign workflow to the Registrar’s Office after your meeting.
-Failure to submit the form will mean that the ADV hold will be remain on your account and you will not be able to register for the next semester’s classes.
+Except for the first semester of your first year, you are required to meet with your advisor once each semester and to have your advisor sign a designated form, which the Vice Dean will email to you in advance of any scheduled meetings.
+You are then required to submit that form through the DocuSign workflow to the Registrar’s Office after your meeting.
+Failure to submit the form will mean that the ADV hold will remain on your account, and you will not be able to register for the next semester’s classes.

 You can register for a course by completing the Permission to Register Non-Law.pdf.
-Once you have filled out the form, please bring it with a course description to the Registrar's Office.
-You will also need to contact the department offering the course to obtain a permission number from them to register for the course.
+Once you have filled out the form, please bring it, along with a course description, to the Registrar's Office.
+You will also need to contact the department offering the course to obtain a permission number to register.

 Full-time students are permitted to register for a course at a PCHE institution in the fall and spring terms.
 The course, earned grade, and units will appear on your Pitt transcript but will not be included in your Law GPA.
 Students who wish to cross-register must obtain the PCHE Form from the Law School Registrar's Office